MPI-IS/h5darkframes/readme.md

 darkframes-zwoasi-library --name mylibraryname
 ```

-You may get stats regarding the library:
+You may get stats regarding the library (requires a file 'darkframes.hdf5' in the current directory):

 ```bash
 darkframes-info